Tunisia's political crisis: What role will the military play? | DW | 20.09.2021

 This was in mid-summer, at the start of Tunisia's current political crisis.
 On July 25, the country's president, Kais Saied, froze the country's parliament, dismissed sitting Prime Minister Hichem Mechichi and granted himself emergency powers.
 The video shows Tunisian politicians trying to defy Saied's decree and hold an emergency session.

-But one of the big differences between a potential dictatorship in Tunisia and those existing elsewhere in the region is the role that the national military plays.
+But one of the big differences between a potential dictatorship in Tunisia and those existing elsewhere in the region is the role played by the national military.

 For decades, the Tunisian army has been mostly apolitical.
 However, its actions in July are now causing concern.